Skidmore's commitment to addressing sexual and gender-based misconduct

 Below are several links you may find helpful in understanding how the college handles cases of sexual and gender misconduct:

 - Sexual and gender-based misconduct policy, statement of confidentiality

 - Sexual and gender-based misconduct policy, filing a formal complaint

 - Sexual and gender-based misconduct policy, guidelines for sanctions

 Skidmore has spent the last year revising its policies on sexual and gender misconduct and sharing them with the entire community: students, faculty, staff, the President’s Cabinet and the Board of Trustees, consultants and attorneys, to obtain comprehensive feedback.
 We have been working to implement initiatives to increase community awareness of sexual and gender-based misconduct; to strengthen our prevention and education efforts as well as our bystander intervention training; and to publicize and enhance on- and off-campus support and reporting resources.

 As a result of feedback received, a number of changes to the policy have been implemented, including the following:

-- We developed a Memorandum of Understanding (MOU) with Saratoga Springs Police Department to clarify how our local law enforcement can assist when a student elects to report an incident of SGBM
+- We developed a memorandum of understanding (MOU) with the Saratoga Springs Police Department to clarify how our local law enforcement can assist when a student elects to report an incident of SGBM.

 Our work continues in the following areas: